monarc-project/stats-service/docs/architecture.rst

     The Stats Service only communicates with the backend of MONARC thanks to :doc:`its API <./api-v1>`.

-The stats collection (from the FO to the stats node) can be triggered with a cron task.
+The stats collection (from the FO to the stats node) can be triggered with a `cron job <installation.html#integration-with-monarc-and-collect-of-the-stats>`__.

 Scenario 2
 ----------